 : The total task time supported by Native Query Execution.

-The following columns provide the important information to help you determine if Native Query Execution can benefit your batch workload:
+The following columns provide important information to help you determine if Native Query Execution can benefit your batch workload:

 supportedSqlPercentage